MarkVeerasingam/llvmlite-workshop/part_1/what_is_llvm/Part_1_Theory/Readme.md

-# Exercise 2: Understanding SSA (Static Single Assignment)
+# Theory: Understanding SSA (Static Single Assignment)

 What is SSA?
 In LLVM and in general IR, every variable is assigned exactly once.
 This is called Static Single Assignment (SSA) form.